 Events & Partners

-City Market celebrates Vermont's annual harvest by gathering as many of our Vermont vendors and producers as we can fit into a tent and opening the doors wide to the community to celebrate not only the abundance of local food but also the people.
-For the past eight years, City Market’s Harvest Celebration has grown to include the regional producers whom residents see at local farmers’ markets, as well as up and coming vendors just breaking into the marketplace.
+City Market celebrates Vermont's annual harvest by gathering as many of our Vermont vendors and producers as we can fit into our venue and opening the doors wide to the community to celebrate not only the abundance of local food but also the people.
+Since our first Food Fest in 2002, this event has grown to include the regional producers whom residents see at local farmers’ markets, as well as up and coming vendors just breaking into the marketplace.
 "Seeing some different vendors that you don't see elsewhere," was a comment heard at a prior year's event.
 Community members enjoy this event because they can sample a variety of delicious local food for free, and perhaps even more important, because of the ability to put a face on the local vendors whose products line City Market shelves.

 Chittenden Emergency Food Shelf

 Each year, City Market donates over $10,000 in both in-kind donations and financial support to the Chittenden Emergency Food Shelf.
-In addition, the Co-op supports the Food Shelf with tear-off coupons at the registers.
-In fiscal year 2011, our customers donated over $32,000 to the Food Shelf with these coupons.
+In addition, the Co-op supports the Food Shelf through our Rally for Change program.
 We also maintain a donation box for shoppers and we send the Food Shelf any surplus items from grocery, produce and the deli.
 The Food Shelf truck picks up a load from us five days a week.

 Committee on Temporary Shelter (COTS)

-Each year in December, City Market has donated the proceeds from our annual Holiday Tree sale to the Committee on Temporary Shelter (COTS).
-The annual tree sale has been held at the Co-op for the past 13 years, bringing the total donation to over $60,000.
-City Market staff, Co-op members and community volunteers assist customers with trees throughout the sale.
-The fresh, local trees are delivered from Moffatt’s Farm in Craftsbury and are sold for only $30.
-According to COTS, $18 covers a night of emergency shelter for an adult at the Waystation. $50 pays for two new backpacks and school supplies for two children in their family shelters.
+Each year in December, City Market has donated the proceeds from our annual tree sale to the Committee on Temporary Shelter (COTS).
+The annual tree sale has been held at the Co-op annually since 1997.
+City Market staff, Co-op Members and community volunteers assist customers with trees throughout the sale.
+The fresh, local trees are delivered from Moffatt’s Farm in Craftsbury and are sold for only $35.
+According to COTS, $20 covers a night of emergency shelter for an adult at the Waystation. $50 pays for two new backpacks and school supplies for two children in their family shelters.

 Bicycle Benefits Program